Updated: Jan 27

 COVID, of course, poses a challenge for Halloween celebrations because they are fundamentally a group activity, whether for children or adults.
 The main innovation is "trunk-or-treating," where families in the same bubble gather in a parking lot and the kids go from car to car.
 Or, as Nova's school is doing, they will make a kind of carnival space with crafts and treats, everyone in costume.
 (This is probably safe, as the school is basically led by doctors and hasn't had a single case, but it's going to be freezing tonight, so not terribly comfortable.
 I am sitting this part out, for both COVID and comfort reasons.)

 In Boston, Liza's bubble is going to celebrate Samhain with special fall foods, drinks, and spells.
-She is going as a "she-bop Bride of Frankenstein," an outfit I am looking forward to seeing.
+She is going as a "Girl Beetlejuice."
 (Not to be overshadowed, the vampires are going to build a fire in the backyard pit and do spells of our own.)
 We are shameless about Halloween.

 The rest of my family is quarantining and, as far as I know, will not be dressing up.
 They, too, however, have an enthusiasm for costumes.
 The best example was the turnout for Liza's wedding, held on Halloween in 2014.
 Liza spent eight years in the costume shop for the San Francisco Opera, so the wedding guests had a high representation of serious costumiers.
 You can imagine how over-the-top this wedding was, between the witches and the theater people—and Liza's family.